CerebralMastication/CerebralMastication-hugo/content/about.md

 ### DataFramed Podcast

-My friend, Hugo Bowne-Anderson graciously invited me to speak with him on the [DataFramed podcast from DataCamp](https://www.datacamp.com/community/podcast/data-science-insurance).
+My friend, Hugo Bowne-Anderson, graciously invited me to speak with him on the [DataFramed podcast from DataCamp](https://www.datacamp.com/community/podcast/data-science-insurance).
 We discussed my background with risk, insurance, and why you should "plot your damn data!"
 Hugo was a great interviewer and much fun to chat with:

 <a href="https://soundcloud.com/dataframed/37-data-science-and-insurance-with-jd-long">
   <img src="/./about_files/dataframed.png"